Malabarba/latex-extra/README.md

 ## Content Folding ##

 Similar to how org-mode hides and displays of subtrees, if you hit **TAB** on a section header _latex-extra_ will hide the contents of that section for you.
 Hitting tab twice will expand it again.
+This will **not** interfere with whatever with other keybinds you have set for **TAB**, such as yasnippet or auto-completion.

+**Shift-TAB** will do the same for the entire buffer.

 Of course, the same goes for chapters, subsections, etc.